cs-uh-3260/flask-ab/README.md

 Go to `frontend/frontend.py` and comment Line 17 and uncomment Lines 19 - 29 (You will find a comment telling you what to do).
 These lines add information to the response cookie about the current variant to serve.
 We assign this variant randomly.
 How you assign the variant depends on your experiment setup.
 We can use information later from this cookie to know which variant to serve.

-Shut down your containers using `docker compose down` and run them again using `docker compose up --build -d`.
+Rebuild your containers use `docker compose up --build -d`.
 Now, repeat the above steps of running your application, clearing the cookies, and refreshing a couple of times: you should see a different variant in some of these times where some of these variants would end up with the "-- NEW VARIANT" message.
+If you can't see it, try decreasing the expiry time of the cookie to 20seconds and refresh every 20 seconds.
+You should see different variants being served.

 ### Step 2: Log the experiment results